 One of my coaching clients, Melissa, found out firsthand the power of setting a lofty, rather than specific, goal.
 She started coaching with the intention of being promoted within a year.
 But during our work together, she discovered that getting a promotion without a higher-level, meaningful goal wasn’t going to get her what she really wanted.

 The problem with SMART goals for transformational change

 If Melissa had stayed with the SMART goal model, she would have felt pressure from the 12-month timeline to achieve a promotion.
 Her action steps would be for the sake of the promotion – not whether they were good for her or her long-term vision.
 She also would be working toward an outcome over which she had no control.

 There’s nothing more frustrating (and potentially derailing) than putting your heart and soul into a goal you may never achieve due to circumstances out of your control.

 Research shows that living in alignment with your values leads to greater life satisfaction and emotional well-being.
 When you set goals based on your values, you’re more likely to achieve them and be happier when you do.

 Melissa spent the time to clearly identify her values.
 She then established an aspirational goal according to what was most important to her: to be an effective leader who has a positive impact on customers and colleagues.
 From there, she created action steps that moved her toward her goal.

 The action steps felt easy for Melissa to do because they leveraged her values of credibility, relationships, and optimism.
 She was then free to focus on what she really wanted to achieve in her professional life, and she felt good while doing it.

 And that promotion?
-After just three months of establishing her values-based goal, Melissa shared she was getting promoted.
+After just three months of establishing her values-based goal, Melissa celebrated her new promotion.